bonitasoft/bonita-doc/md/ldap.md

-# LDAP
+# LDAP connector

-The LDAP connector searches in an LDAP directory and returns a list.
+The LDAP connector allows a process to retrieve data from an LDAP server by running a query.
+It is not related with user authentication.

 Configuring an LDAP connector with the wizard: